zedlopez/ifm/The Recipe Book.md

 ### See Also

-- [Traveling Characters] for groups of characters who move around and have their movements collated into a joint description.
+- [Travelling Characters] for groups of characters who move around and have their movements collated into a joint description.

 # Vehicles, Animals and Furniture